-In the Ayurvedic system of medicine — one of the oldest holistic healing traditions in the world — food is classified according to three Gunas, or fundamental qualities of nature.
+In the Ayurvedic system of medicine — codified in canonical texts such as the Charaka Samhita, the Sushruta Samhita, and Vagbhata's Ashtanga Hridaya — food is classified according to three Gunas, or fundamental qualities of nature.
 Sattvic foods promote clarity, lightness, and harmony.
 Rajasic foods stimulate activity, restlessness, and desire.
 Tamasic foods induce heaviness, lethargy, and dullness.
-The Bhagavad Gita devotes an entire chapter to this framework, with Lord Krishna explaining how the food we eat directly shapes our thoughts, emotions, and spiritual receptivity.
+The Bhagavad Gita (Chapter 17, verses 7–10) devotes its own framework to the same trichotomy, with Lord Krishna explaining how the food we eat directly shapes our thoughts, emotions, and spiritual receptivity.

 Sattvic foods include fresh fruits and vegetables, whole grains, legumes, nuts, seeds, honey, herbs, and dairy from well-treated cows.
 These foods are typically fresh (not canned, frozen, or heavily processed), mildly seasoned, and prepared with loving intention.
 Rajasic foods — such as caffeine, heavily spiced dishes, onions, and garlic — are not prohibited but are understood to increase mental agitation when consumed in excess.
 Tamasic foods, including stale, overcooked, fermented, or heavily processed items, are considered detrimental to both physical and spiritual health.